abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/model_behind_scene_overview.rst

         In this section, we give an overview of the main basic components of our model.
 Most of these components will be detailed in this chapter and later in the next two chapters.
-        In section~\ref{manual/under_the_hood/rl:hood-rl}, we describe the inner mechanisms of the RL in details.
+        In section~\ref{manual/under_the_hood/rl:hood-rl}, we describe the inner mechanisms of the RL in details.~\\~\\

+    ..  only:: html

+        If you didn't already read the previous section :ref:`rl_model_behind_scene_decision_v` about the main decisions variables and the auxiliary graph, we strongly recommend you to do so before reading this section.

+    ..  raw:: latex

+        If you didn't already read the previous section~\ref{manual/tsp/model_behind_scene:rl-model-behind-scene-decision-v}
+        about the main decisions variables and the auxiliary graph, we strongly recommend you to do so before reading this section.

 The ``RoutingModel`` class
 ---------------------------------------------------